pierresprim/WinCopies.Util/Source/WinCopies.Util.Extensions/README.md

 Some utilities to extend the .NET Framework capabilities, such as:

 - Some extension methods, mainly for arrays, enumerables, collections and enums;
-- Some utility static methods;
+- Some utility static methods, such as advanced 'if' functions;
-- 'ToString' extension method for the 'IEnumerable' type to display the content of a given IEnumerable

 Project link
 ------------